slanacexe/Linux-Basics/README.md

 This section bridges practical Linux process management with
 core Operating System concepts such as interrupt handling and context switching.

 ---

+## 🐚 Custom Shell Implementation

+The repository also contains **F-Shell**, a custom shell written in C.

+Implemented features include:

+- Command execution via `fork()` and `execvp()`
+- Foreground and background process execution
+- Built-in commands such as `cd`, `history`, `ps`, `kill`, and `exit`
+- Command history recall
+- Child process tracking
+- Basic signal handling with `SIGINT` and `SIGCHLD`

+This part of the project serves as a compact demonstration of how a shell works internally, combining user input parsing, process lifecycle management, terminal control, and Unix system calls.

+---